 |Performance Fee||Carried interest of 20-25%||Sweat equity as compensation for full-time Partners (engineering, marketing, sales, financial, product management, and more)|

 |Investment Strategy||Investments based on wide range of themes||Invests only in products / end markets / tech stacks where Fork is specialized|

 |Management Team||Independent management team for each portfolio company||One lean, centralized cross-functional team|

 Investing with Fork is not for everyone, and we prefer it that way.

 The ideal Fork LP (limited partner) has operational expertise, previous investment experience in private ventures, and alignment with our thesis described above.

 Investors receive monthly newsletters with portfolio P&Ls, deal pipeline updates, and product changelogs.

-To those interested in working with us, we believe acquisitions are partnerships.
+We believe acquisitions are partnerships, and we take them very seriously.
 Our fund structure gives investors access to passive opportunities, managed by our executive team, with monthly cash dividends.